Languages of India: Inventories

 The first official survey of language diversity in the Indian subcontinent was carried out by Sir George Abraham Grierson from 1898 to 1928.
 Titled the Linguistic Survey of India, it reported a total of 179 languages and 544 dialects.
 However, the results were skewed due to ambiguities in distinguishing between "dialect" and "language", use of untrained personnel and under-reporting of data from South India, as the former provinces of Burma and Madras, as well as the princely states of Cochin, Hyderabad, Mysore and Travancore were not included in the survey.

 Different sources give widely differing figures, primarily based on how the terms "language" and "dialect" are defined and grouped.
-Ethnologue, produced by the Christian evangelist organisation SIL International, lists 435 tongues for India (out of 6,912 worldwide), 424 of which are living, while 11 are extinct.
-The 424 living languages are further subclassified in Ethnologue as follows:
+Ethnologue, produced by the Christian evangelist organisation SIL International, lists 435 tongues for India (out of 6,912 worldwide).
+These languages are further subclassified in Ethnologue as follows: